mosbymc/pointfree-js/README.md

 This is a work in progress and is not yet ready for production use.

 Currently in progress:
+- Find out what is causing less than half the tests to run on travis and either fix it, or more to a different CI builder
 - monoids and groups
 - semi-group/monoid/group factory for defining your own semi-groups/monoids/groups
 - tests and refactoring of existing code base